Do you ever wake up on the weekend and wish you could have a tasty meal to start the day, but without putting in a ton of work?

 Step 3 – Cook Bacon and Vegetables

 Heat a large skillet over medium-high heat.
 Once it’s hot, add the bacon and cook until it’s crispy, about 4 to 5 minutes.
+If you don’t want to make a mess cooking bacon on the stovetop, you can cook it in the oven.

 Transfer the bacon to a plate lined with paper towels to drain.
 Discard the excess bacon fat from the pan, and reserve about 2 tablespoons of fat in the skillet.